UrsaDK/mdb2mysql/README.md

 **Version:** 1.1.0
 **Status:** Fully functional, but missing tests.

-A tool to convert Microsoft Access databases into MySQL compatible SQL dump file, which would allow you to import the data in to MySQL.
+A tool to convert Microsoft Access databases into MySQL compatible SQL dump file.
+This file can then be imported into MySQL just like a standard SQL dump.

 Requirements
 ------------